 “Jack, we do not have much time, my beautiful boy.”

 He picked his son up and held him tight.
 Both of them began to cry.
 It helped to release pressure.
 Five minutes passed and Jack whispered that he wanted to kiss his mother one last time.
 He knelt down beside her and kissed her on the forehead.
 He took his sister’s hand and also kissed it.
 He then went and stood by a tree and told his father to do what he had to do.

 The lancer buried them and made a makeshift cross.
 He went over to Jack and hugged him again.

 They collected the horse and saddled up, then with a small kick to its side started off down the road, leaving the carnage behind them.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, andysbooksWrite a Review